OctoPrint/OctoPrint/docs/jsclientlib/index.rst

    <script src="{{ url_for("static", filename="js/lib/jquery/jquery.min.js") }}"></script>
    <script src="{{ url_for("static", filename="js/lib/lodash.min.js") }}"></script>

 Moreover, if you need to use the socket module, you'll need to include sockJS.
-You can embedded it like this:
+You can embed it like this:

 .. code-block:: html+jinja